rlancaste/kstars-on-osx-craft/README.md

 	-f	This will allow you to build KStars anyway with this script being out of date (If there is a newer version, it will prompt you to update by default)

 	-r	This will install KStars completely fresh, deleting all of homebrew and all of craft.
 (Be careful!!
-But this is really good for testing purposes or if you installation breaks.)
+But this is really good for testing purposes or if your installation breaks.)

 Note that you can also use any combination of these options.
 For example:
 ```